-Usually around the age of 2-2.5 years old, children are capable of being potty trained.
+Usually around the age of 2-2.5 years old, children are capable of potty training.
 The number one thing your child must be able to do is communicate that they need to use the restroom.
 This can be verbal, signing, motioning, sounds, behaviors, etc. If they can communicate to you that they want a toy or food, they can communicate they have to use the bathroom!

 Some children may show signs earlier such as: